Background

 What is most related to dreams of nightmares?

-Nightmares dreams are notable because they have substantially more recurring nightmares, nightmare loops, bad dreams, emaciation, fear, Dobby, trying to scream, cold sweats, horrors, being chased by a monster, screaming than 95% of other dream symbols.
+Nightmares dreams are notable because they have substantially more recurring nightmares, nightmare loops, bad dreams, emaciation, fear, cold sweats, Dobby, trying to scream, horrors, being chased by a monster, screaming than 95% of other dream symbols.

 Least related